 The positions of left and right are informed by modern political discourse, but these are broad defenitions that are obviously not true for the left and right of every major country.

-You can also click below to see where major global figures would score on this test.
+You can also navigate to the menu to see where your peers and major political figures would score on this test.